ARE TEMPTATIONS TREATS BAD FOR CATS? THE REAL TRUTH

-The first thing that jumps straight out of the list is corn (known to be GMO), wheat flour which normally contains gluten, and the meat and chicken by-products.
+The first thing that jumps straight off the list is corn (known as GMO), wheat flour which generally contains gluten, and meat and chicken by-products.

 Do you know what meat by-products are?
-Meat by-products are not edible or cannot be legally used for humans, but pet food industries use them to create pet food, and it is legal.
+Meat by-products are not edible or cannot be legally used for humans, but pet food industries use them to create pet food, which is legal.

 Wait a second.

-Is it logical to feed out cats with food that humans should not eat?
+Is it logical to feed cats food that humans should not eat?
 Are we actually poisoning our pets?

 TEMPTATION TREATS INGREDIENTS DESCRIPTION

 Let’s go over some of the ingredients in Temptations.
-In this way, one can make an informed decision whether Temptations treats are good or bad for their cats.
+In this way, one can decide whether Temptations treats are good or bad for their cats.

 Well, meat by-products include the following and are often thought to be waste materials:

 The worse part is that some of these by-products are left outside non-refrigerated (which is why humans can’t eat them, amongst other things), but they are still used to create pet food.